- Air pollution in Brussels is mainly caused by automobile traffic and wood stoves.

 - Air pollution can cause respiratory diseases, especially with vulnerable people such as children, the elderly and asthma patients.
 It reduces the lung function and aggravates diseases like asthma, but also can lead to cardiovascular disease and lung cancer.
 Every year 632 people die prematurely in Brussels because of unhealthy air.

-- 20% of lung cancers would be related to air pollution.
+- Air pollution increases the risk of leucemia in children and the risk of lung and bladder cancer in adults.
 Women are twice as likely to get breast cancer when chronically exposed to polluted air.

 - Chronically exposition to air pollution during pregnancy leads to premature birth and low birth weight.
 Children who live in polluted areas have a reduced lung function and and increased risk of asthma.
 Air pollution also impairs concentration and cognitive capacity, which negatively impacts school performance.